MohitPunasiya/SpaceX_FirstStage_Recovery_Prediction/README.md

 * DataWrangling : This file contains codes regarding data wrangling, and some feature engineering
 * EDA_FeatureEngg : This File contains exploratory data analysis
 * EDA_SQL : This file has SQL queries and got some important information extraction
-* pholium_launch_site_location : excuse me ! for wrong spelling of Folium, this file has eda using maps
+* Folium_launch_site_location : excuse me ! for wrong spelling of Folium, this file has eda using maps
 * PlotlyDash_for_Project : codes for using plotly dash, interactive executive dashboard
-* Prediction_model : it has all the tested models and their validation
+* Prediction_model_1 : it has all the tested models and their validation
 ## Author
 * Mohit